MoipatiThoobe/aws-challenge-week-4/README.md

 ## Storage performance lab

 In the hands on labs, I will be doing the following:
-* Test the performance of S3 by optimizing throughput, using the SYNC command and optmizing small file operations and copy operations
+* Test the performance of S3 by optimizing throughput,
+* using the SYNC command and optimizing small file operations and copy operations
 * Test the performance of EFS

 ### S3 Storage performance

-1. Deploy the CloudFormation stack
+1. Deploy the CloudFormation template

 <img width="959" alt="1" src="https://github.com/user-attachments/assets/fb5b6583-d845-45f7-9c2c-c2af4f7df778" />